 Natural or alternative treatments and home remedies

 Naturally boosting the immunity of the body to fight off the condition is also recommended.
-Including the intake of probiotics, topical application of aloe vera, and onion can also be helpful.
+Including the intake of probiotics and topical application of aloe vera, and onion can also be helpful.

 In this treatment, an intralesional steroid is injected directly into a lesion on or immediately below the skin.
-Use of this injection yields new hair growth which is usually visible within four weeks.
+The use of this injection yields new hair growth which is usually visible within four weeks.

 People suffering from mild Alopecia Areata can take this as its effect is temporary and often mild Alopecia condition improves after using it.
 If bald patches reappear, they can be reinjected.

-Topical minoxidil is used in the treatment of hair loss for both male and females.
-It is also used to treat alopecia, hair fall due to chemotherapy or after-effects of hair replacement surgery.
+Topical minoxidil is used in the treatment of hair loss for both males and females.
+It is also used to treat alopecia, hair fall due to chemotherapy, or after-effects of hair replacement surgery.
 It’s recommended that adults use one milliliter to the scalp, two times a day.
 If it’s meant for children, then the use and dose should be determined by a doctor.

-Few of the side effects of using Minoxidil is scalp itching, dryness, scaling, flaking, irritation, or burning.
+A few of the side effects of using Minoxidil are scalp itching, dryness, scaling, flaking, irritation, or burning.
 If you have alopecia, then inform your doctor about all your medical history including what prescription and nonprescription medications you are taking at present.
 If you have no heart condition or any other preexisting conditions, you can be prescribed Minoxidil.